Finnapple/HIDERZ/README.md

 Use responsibly.

 ### 📜 License
-MIT License © 2025 huwamee
+MIT License © 2025 Finnapple

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal